Calculate the cost of providing Commonwealth Home Support Program (CHSP) Services

 Purpose

-Co-production can be a powerful way of changing how services are funded, designed and delivered.
+Co-production and co-design can be a powerful way of changing how services are funded, designed and delivered.
 This workshop provides practical skills and knowledge on how to co-design and co-produce aged care services with older people.

 Course Outline